Max Kade German House

 Stammtisch is a great time to meet with other German speakers to get some practice conversing in German.
 Held at a local restaurant, students can have fun with faculty and friends while enjoying free food.

-Residents of German house can take a break every week, have some tea and snacks, and hang out with the in-house faculty.
-During this time, students may receive help with their German homework, discuss current issues in Germany, Austria, and Switzerland, or just find out how to speak like a local!
+Residents of German House can take a break several times per month, have some tea and snacks, and hang out with the in-house faculty and teaching assistant.
+During this time, students may receive help with their German homework, discuss current events in Germany, Austria, and Switzerland, or just find out how to speak like a local!

-Students and members of the German faculty meet during the week for lunch and dinner at Stevenson Dining Hall.
-Students have the opportunity to ask questions and practice their German.
+Students and members of the German faculty meet five times during the week for lunch and once for dinner at Stevenson Dining Hall, once for dinner at Lord-Saunders Dining Hall and once a week at a local coffee shop for Kaffeeklatsch.

 When the weather gets nice, German House hosts a semi-annual barbecue and we grill all day!